lsilva01/operating-bitcoin-core-test/multisig-tutorial.md

 Currently, it is possible to create a multig wallet using Bitcoin Core Core only.

+Although there is already a brief explanation and a functional test about the multisig steps implemented in PR 22067, this tutorial proposes to use the signet, bringing the reader closer to a real environment (instead of regtest) and explaining some functions in more detail.

 Before starting this tutorial, start the bitcoin node on the signet network.

 ```bash